liqd/a4-advocate-europe/docs/phase_types.md

    - sorting: alphabetical
    - filtering: status - proposals, year - 2017

+9. Interim Winners Phase
+   - sorting: newest
+   - filtering: status - winner, year - 2017

-9. Final Implementation (not a Phase)
+10. Final Implementation (not a Phase)
-   - winners can add journey entries
+   - winners can add journey entries (as they can always do)
    - sorting: newest
    - filtering: status - winners